jonnor/datascience-master/dat390/report.md

     return scaled.astype(numpy.uint8)
 ```

-For each file, the features can then be computed using
+For each file, the features are computed using these functions:

 ```python
 sr, data = read_audio(wav_url)